mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/mlb-to-edge-lb-migration/index.md

 }
 ```

-Assuming the IP of the MarathonLB instance is `192.0.2.2`, the `--resolve`
+Assuming the IP of the Marathon-LB instance is `192.0.2.2`, the `--resolve`
 parameter to `curl` can inject this IP and send the correct host header
 for vHosting: